 Why do you write?
 Deep down, why do you go through the struggle of stringing words together and putting your work out there for the Internet to judge?
 Why do you bother?

-It’s a noisy world guys.
+It’s a noisy world folks.
 If you don’t connect with your readers they won’t stick around.
 Building a tribe takes more than good writing or talking about popular topics.

 It takes connecting on a meaningful level and developing relationships based on authenticity and shared interests.